-Through 2023, TIMCI will work in collaboration with the governments of India, Kenya, Myanmar, Senegal, and Tanzania and global partners to:
+Between 2019 and 2024, TIMCI will work in collaboration with the governments of India, Kenya, Senegal, and Tanzania and global partners to:

-- Introduce POs and CDSAs in 360 PHC facilities across the five project countries, equipping health care workers with critical tools to detect severe illness in sick children. - Generate data on impact, cost-effectiveness, and best practices for utilization of these tools in PHC settings, helping to address evidence gaps and inform global quidance. - Strengthen the market for innovative multimodal diagnostic tools (POs with additional features to measure respiratory rate, temperature, hemoglobin, or blood pressure), including development of a target product profile, market intelligence, and field evaluations, making severe illness detection even more robust. - Collaborate with governments and financing partners to ensure sustainability and scale-up, connecting this work to the global progress toward stronger primary health care systems and universal health coverage targets.
+- Introduce POs and CDSAs in PHC facilities across the project countries, equipping health care workers with critical tools to detect severe illness in sick children. - Generate data on impact, cost-effectiveness, and best practices for utilization of these tools in PHC settings, helping to address evidence gaps and inform global guidance. - Strengthen the market for next generation pulse oximeters (POs with additional features to measure respiratory rate, temperature, and/or hemoglobin), including development of a target product profile, market intelligence, and field evaluations, making severe illness detection even more robust. - + Collaborate with governments and financing partners to ensure sustainability and scale-up, connecting this work to the global progress toward stronger primary health care systems and universal health coverage targets.

-In addition, in response to the COVID-19 pandemic, TIMCI will provide technical assistance to ministries of health to execute response plans, including support to unlock relief funding and increase access to respiratory care systems to improve treatment of patients with COVID-19.
-This work will strengthen health systems in TIMCI countries and improve capacity to meet the need for respiratory therapy in response to the pandemic and beyond.
+In addition, in response to the COVID-19 pandemic, TIMCI provided technical assistance to ministries of health to execute response plans, including support to unlock relief funding and increase access to respiratory care systems to improve treatment of patients with COVID-19.
+This work helped strengthen health systems in TIMCI countries and improve capacity to meet the need for respiratory therapy in response to the pandemic and beyond.